 The masculine “jailhouse chic” look continued in the bathroom…

 The hotel is also dog friendly and I loved spotting a few precious pooches strolling through the lobby with their owners.
 Although I knew about the dog-friendliness before our trip, I had no plans to bring Rosie with us with all the sightseeing we had lined up.
-I would have hated to leave her alone in a room where she wasn’t familiar with anything.
+Of course, I would have hated to leave her alone in a room where she wasn’t familiar with anything.
 After all, she was having the best time with her pals at my niece’s house anyway…(no, they are not all her dogs!)

 My niece sent me daily pictures because she knew how much I would miss my little girl.
 Is it just me, or does Rosie look a little sad here?
 (3rd dog from left).
 I think she missed her mommy…